domdere/hyper/README.md

 # hyper

-Placeholder project so I don't ever name any project "hyper"
+Placeholder project so I don't ever name any project "hyper", ever.

+There are just too many of them